sahana3131/ML4SCI/README.md

 Finally,the code also measures all qubits and plots the histogram of the measurement outcomes.
 Note that the swap test is a probabilistic algorithm and may produce different results each time it is run.
 Therefore, the histogram may not always show the exact same outcomes.

+# Task II: Classical Graph Neural Network (GNN)
+- For Task II, you will use ParticleNet’s data for Quark/Gluon jet classification available here with its corresponding description.
+- ● Choose 2 Graph-based architectures of your choice to classify jets as being quarks or gluons.
+Provide a description on what considerations you have taken to project this point-cloud dataset to a set of interconnected nodes and edges.
+- ● Discuss the resulting performance of the 2 chosen architectures.

+# Task III: Open Task
+- Please comment on quantum computing or quantum machine learning.
+You can also comment on one quantum algorithm or one quantum software you are familiar with.
+You can also suggest methods you think are good and you would like to work on.
+Please use your own understanding.
+Comments copied from the internet will not be considered.

 # Task VI: Quantum representation learning

--In this task you should implement a simple representation learning scheme based on a contrastive loss:
+- In this task you should implement a simple representation learning scheme based on a contrastive loss:
 Load the MNIST dataset
--Write a function which takes an image and prepares a quantum state.
+- Write a function which takes an image and prepares a quantum state.
 This function should have trainable parameters which we want to learn in order to have good quantum representations
--Create a circuit with which takes two images and embeds both as quantum states with the function you wrote before.
-Afterwards the circuit should perform a ---SWAP test between the two states.
+- Create a circuit with which takes two images and embeds both as quantum states with the function you wrote before.
+Afterwards the circuit should perform a -- SWAP test between the two states.
 In the end the measurement should give the fidelity of the quantum states.
--Train the circuit parameters with a contrastive loss: For two MNIST images in the same class the fidelity should be maximized, while for images of different -classes the fidelity should be minimized.
+- Train the circuit parameters with a contrastive loss: For two MNIST images in the same class the fidelity should be maximized, while for images of different - classes the fidelity should be minimized.